mitmedialab/OpenMediaLegalHack/docs/README.md

 ![legal-hackers-logo-2](https://user-images.githubusercontent.com/2357755/44622490-626a8700-a887-11e8-8e37-7a426d0eab7e.png)

-Throughout the month of October, chapters of [Legal Hackers](http://legalhackers.org) are convening events around the world to enable a broad range of diverse participants to collaborate on generating creative projects, key questions and new ideas.
-This work will be reviewed and discussed at the capstone Hackathon day on October 29, 2018 at the MIT Media Lab.

 # Open Media Legal Hackathon: Sunday, October 29, 2018

 ## [LegalHackathon.org](http://LegalHackathon.org)

 **Explore and develop creative solutions for ownership/control/exchange of property rights to music and other digital media from the artist/creator vantage point in the music and media industry context.**

+Throughout the month of October, chapters of [Legal Hackers](http://legalhackers.org) are convening events around the world to enable a broad range of diverse participants to collaborate on generating creative projects, key questions and new ideas.
+This work will be reviewed and discussed at the capstone Hackathon day on October 29, 2018 at the MIT Media Lab.

+**The MIT event includes three tracks:**

+* the learning track for lectures, panels and tutorials,
+* the discussion track for small group focused conversations
+* the hacking track for team-based rapid project development

+Learn about the Music Modernization Act, enacted by Congress a few days ago,  and how it enables novel business models and legal frameworks that can transform the music and media industry through innovative technologies.

 ## Join and Collaborate